+where $p_t$ is the predicted probability of the correct class, $\gamma$ controls the degree of down-weighting, and $\alpha_t$ is an optional class-balancing factor.

+ASL extends this principle by applying different focusing terms to positive and negative labels.
+For label $j$, the loss is

+where $\gamma_{+}$ and $\gamma_{-}$ independently control the contributions of positive and negative examples, and $p_j^{\,m}$ denotes the optionally clipped negative probability.
+By suppressing abundant easy negatives more strongly than positive labels, ASL is particularly suited to highly imbalanced multi-label classification.

+For oversampling, training patents are sampled according to the frequencies of their assigned CPC subclasses.
+For a patent with label set $L_i$, the frequency-based sampling weight is

+where $f_j$ is the training-set frequency of subclass $j$ and $f_{\max}=\max_j f_j$.
+Sampling is performed with replacement using \texttt{WeightedRandomSampler}.
+We evaluate oversampling strengths of 0.5 and 1.0, which control the influence of the frequency-based weights.

+Models are trained for up to four epochs, with gradient accumulation over two steps and linear warmup over 6\% of the training steps.
+Within each hyperparameter run, checkpoint selection is based on validation loss.
+The final hyperparameter configuration is selected according to validation Macro-F1.
+Table~\ref{tab:longtail_configs} reports the valid configurations retained from the sweep.

+Focal loss improves both Micro-F1 and Macro-F1 relative to the BCE baseline.
+Adding moderate oversampling further improves Macro-F1, although with a small reduction in Micro-F1.
+The strongest validation configuration combines ASL with an oversampling strength of 0.5, reaching a Micro-F1 of 0.6282 and a Macro-F1 of 0.5426.
+Increasing the oversampling strength to 1.0 reduces both metrics.
+The ASL configuration with oversampling strength 0.5 is therefore selected as the long-tail-aware BERT-for-Patents model for subsequent evaluation.

-\section{Prompting Strategies and Templates}
+\section{Prompting strategies and templates}

 We evaluate large language models under multiple prompting regimes of increasing informational content and constraint, reflecting common practical deployment scenarios.
-Specifically, we consider: (i) zero-shot prompting; (ii) few-shot prompting with in-context examples; (iii) constrained prompting based on an allowed CPC label set, implemented via retrieval from a dictionary of CPC definitions (retrieval-augmented prompting); and (iv) combinations of few-shot prompting with label-set constraints.
-Across all settings, prompts enforce a strict JSON output format to ensure deterministic parsing and consistent evaluation.
+Specifically, we consider: (i) zero-shot prompting; (ii) few-shot prompting with in-context examples; (iii) constrained prompting based on an allowed CPC label set, implemented through retrieval from a dictionary of CPC definitions; and (iv) combinations of few-shot prompting with label-space constraints.
+Across all settings, prompts enforce a strict JSON output format to support deterministic parsing and consistent evaluation.